 When you own a car, there are a lot of numbers to think about.
 You have the vehicle identification number (VIN), which is one of the most recognizable, but what is the vehicle registration number, and where can you find it?

-In this guide, we dive deeper into the meaning of a vehicle registration number.
-We also outline all of the places you can find it and show you how to get a new one when you purchase a car.
+In this guide, I dive deeper into the meaning of a vehicle registration number.
+I will also outline all of the places you can find it, and show you how to get a new one when you purchase a car.

 What is the Vehicle Registration Number?